 All of these clinical studies are done with the ultimate goal of getting the medication, treatment, implant or device to become approved by the United States Food & Drug Administration (FDA).

 At The Eye Care Institute, we take your health, wellness and vision very seriously.
-That is why we only participate in Phase II, III, and IV trials, as well as post-marketing studies.
-Specifically, only after the investigational device, implant or drug has been proven not to be harmful, we then participate in clinical trials to determine how successfully the therapy being tested works, and for how long.
+That’s why we only participate in Phase II, III and IV trials, along with post-marketing studies.
+Specifically, after the treatment, device, implant or drug has been proven not to be harmful, we then participate in clinical trials to determine how successfully the item being tested works, and for how long.

-If you want to be included in a clinical study, please use the form below to be considered for treatment of these or other conditions:
+If you want to be included in a clinical study, please use this form to be considered for treatment of these conditions: